 Both of those statements infer that your investments can only grow in value when the market is rising.
-But what if there was a way for you to make money, even when the market is bearish?
-Turns out, there is.
+But what if there were ways for you to potentially make money, even when the market is bearish?
+Turns out, there are.
 And one of those ways is called a put option.

 What is a put option?

-Buying put options could be a way for a bearish investor to capitalize on a downward move in the underlying security.
-But if you buy too many options contracts, you actually increase your risk.
+Buying put options can be a way for a bearish investor to capitalize on a downward move in the underlying asset.
+But if you buy too many options contracts, you could actually increase your risk.
 Options may expire worthless, and you can lose your entire investment.

-Pro tip: Options trades are affected by changing conditions, and investors should have an awareness of the factor’s driving change in an options price.
-The Greeks, a series of handy variables, can help you better position yourself accordingly when you utilize them.
+Pro tip: Options trades are affected by changing conditions and investors should have an awareness of the factor’s driving change in an options price, like intrinsic value and time value.
+The Greeks, a series of handy variables, may help you better position yourself accordingly when you utilize them.

 How do put options work?

-Let’s say you think shares of XYZ technology company will decline within three months from the $100 a share they are trading at today.
-A put option gives you the right to sell at your strike price of $100 within those three months, even if the share price falls below that amount.
+Let’s say you think the market value of XYZ technology company will decline within three months from the $100 a share they are trading at today.
+A put option gives you the right to sell at your strike price of $100 within those three months, even if the stock price falls below that amount.

-Assume you exercise your put option when the stock falls to $90, your earnings is $10 per share, multiplied by 100 shares, or $1,000.
+Assume you exercise your put option when the stock falls to $90: Your earnings are $10 per share, multiplied by 100 shares, or $1,000.

 Since your options contract charges a premium of $2 a share, you’ll need to deduct $200 ($2 x 100 shares) from your profit, bringing your profit to $800, minus any commissions your brokerage may charge.

-Pro tip: When the price of your underlying stock falls below break-even (the strike price minus the price you paid), it is profitable (excluding commissions).
+Pro tip: When the market price of your underlying stock falls below break-even (the strike price minus the premium you paid, excluding commissions), it is profitable.

-But if the stock’s price rises, your put option could be worthless and there’s no point in exercising it.
-In this situation, you’ll suffer a loss because you’ll be out the $200 premium you paid for the put option contract.
+But if the underlying stock price rises, your put option could be worthless and there’s no point in exercising it.
+In this situation, you’ll suffer a loss because you’ll be out the $200 premium you paid for the put option contract, plus the commission amount.

 This trade is known as a long put strategy.

 A protective put (also known as a married put) lets you shield the securities you own from price declines.
 How so?
-You continue to hang onto your shares, while also having put options, which can be thought of as an insurance policy against price declines.
+You continue to hang onto your existing shares (taking a long position), while also having put options, which can be thought of as an insurance policy (or a hedge) against price declines.

-For example, say you bought 300 shares of XYZ technology company for $75 a share and 3 put option contracts with a strike price of $70, a premium of $1 per share, and an expiration date six months from now.
+For example, say you bought 300 shares of XYZ technology company for $75 a share and three put option contracts with a strike price of $70, a premium of $1 per share and an expiration date six months from now.